PseudoDevs/IamGhost/amd10.md

-Last updated: 2024-04-05 18:40:11
+Last updated: 2024-04-05 18:40:44
-Random Quote: .OkaySomebody's got to teach this kid to swear, it's embarrassing. - Meemaw
+Random Quote: Welcome to the church of MathologyToday I'd like to talk about prime numbers and why they give us joy. - Sheldon